ychong4/ychong4.github.io/Activity 2/NLP/chatbot/Readme.md

 # Building a Chatbot with using Llama-3.2-1B-Instruct model

 !
-Please note that the EC2 instance deployed does not have a GPU.
+Please note that the EC2 instance that this chatbot deployed does not have a GPU.
 Therefore, it should take longer time for this chatbot to respond !

 <br>